IHTM12086 - Legacies and devises: abatement

 Example

-At T’s death the estate is worth £110,000 including the ICI stock.
+At Toby’s death the estate is worth £110,000 including the ICI stock.

 Abatement -

-there is no residue.
+There is no residue.